YoushanLiu/FDFK2D/README.md

 # FDFK2D
 Efficient two-dimensional teleseismic wavefiled hybrid simulation method for receiver function analysis.
-This software is a highly optimized Fortran package supporting parallel computing using the OpenMP.
+This software is a highly optimized Fortran package supporting parallel computing using the OpenMP, which can be used to synthetic P- and S-waves RFs.

 # Background
 Until now, simulation of high-frequency seismic wavefield in global-scale is still challenging even using large-scale computer clusters.
 One feasible way to mitigate this issue is to adopt a so-called hybrid method.
 This method usually computes the wavefield from source to the boundaries of the target heterogeneous media using a fast and efficient 1D wavefield sovler (such as AxiSEM, DSM, general Ray method, Normal mode, FK, etc.), which is referred to background wavefield.
 Then, the complex wavefield in the localized target heterogeneous media is computed using 2D/3D wavefield solver (such as finite difference method, pseduospectral method, finite element method, spectral element method, etc.) with the background wavefield as incident wavefield, which is referred to complete wavefield.
 In the boundaries of the target heterogenous model, a interface between background wavefield and complete wavefiled is applied.
 This method can simulate the interactions of incoming teleseismic wavefield with local heterogeneities but reducing these heterogeneities to much smaller local computational domain, which can significantly reduce the computing costs of high-frequency teleseismic wavefield with less computational resources.